otuva/ImgBBash-AlbumDownloader/README.md

 # ImgBBashAlbumDownloader
-Bash script to download albums from ibb.co
+Bash script to download albums from https://ibb.co

 ---